ankuraniket/Argocd-trial/OIDC provider integration/README.md

    -> Go to that particular Application and add group assignments so that members of group will have access to the application
    -> Inside Sign-On -> OpenID Connect ID Token, edit the section to add group claim with Groups claim filter.
    ```
-3. Make a note of client id of the application and issuer uri by making this api call
+3. Make a note of client id of the application and issuer uri by making this api call.
    ```
    https://<okta-domain>/.well-known/openid-configuration?client_id=<client_id>
    ```
-4. Login to gcloud cli using "gcloud init" and set the required gcp project
+4. Login to gcloud cli using "gcloud init" and set the required gcp project.
-5. Enable identity provider using this command
+5. Enable identity provider using this command:
    ```
-   gcloud container clusters update CLUSTER_NAME --enable-identity-service
+   gcloud container clusters update <CLUSTER_NAME> --enable-identity-service
    ```
 6. Download an update default clientConfig:
    ```